-Notice is hereby given that the Annual General Meeting (the "Meeting") of the Common Shareholders of Canfor Pulp Products Inc. (the "Company") will be held at the Terminal City Club at 837 W Hastings Street, Vancouver, British Columbia, on Wednesday, April 26, 2017 at 11:30 a.m.
-Pacific, for the following purposes:
+Notice is hereby given that the Annual General Meeting (the "Meeting") of the Common Shareholders of Canfor Pulp Products Inc. (the "Company") will be held at Terminal City, 837 W Hastings St, Vancouver, British Columbia, on Wednesday, April 25, 2018, at 11:30 am for the following purposes:

-- 1. To receive and consider the consolidated financial statements of the Company and its subsidiaries for the fiscal year ended December 31, 2016 and the report of the auditors thereon; - 2.
+- 1. To receive and consider the consolidated financial statements of the Company and its subsidiaries for the fiscal year ended December 31, 2017 and the report of the auditors thereon; - 2.
 To elect Directors for the ensuing year; - 3.
 To appoint auditors for the ensuing year; and - 4.
 To transact such other business as may properly come before the Meeting.

-DATED at Vancouver, British Columbia this 16th day of March, 2017.
+DATED at Vancouver, British Columbia this 23rd day of March, 2018.